ilcardella/TradingMate/docs/source/modules.rst

 UI
 ---

-The ``UI`` module contains the components that compose the User Interface of TradingMate.
+The ``ui`` module contains the components that compose the User Interface of TradingMate.

 DataInterface
 ^^^^^^^^^^^^^

-.. automodule:: UI.DataInterface
+.. automodule:: ui.DataInterface

 .. autoclass:: DataInterface
     :members: